Sydney sandstone: Hewing and working the stone

 The quality of the sandstone known to Sydneysiders as yellow block became well known early.
 Called on by the Colonial Architect, for example, to be used in the main buildings of the University of Sydney, the stone was supplied from the Pyrmont quarries where there were at least 22 quarrymen working by 1858.
 Among them was Charles Saunders, licensee of the hotel 'The Quarryman's Arms' who became Pyrmont's biggest quarrymaster.
 Pyrmont yellowblock not only had good hardness, texture, and colour, it was also suitable for carving and so it could be incorporated into buildings in the form of sculptures and finely carved details.
 The sculptor William Priestly MacIntosh, for example, carved ten of the explorers statues for the niches in the Lands Department building in "Pyrmont Freestone".

+From the beginnings of the colony in 1788, settlers and convicts had to work with the stone, using it for building and trying to grow crops on the soil over it.
+The sandstone had a negative effect on farming because it underlay most of the available flat land at a very shallow depth.
+In the late 19th century, it was thought that the sandstone might contain gold.
+Some efforts were made at the University of Sydney to test this idea.
+Reporting on them in 1892, Professor Liversidge said "The Hawkesbury sandstone and Waianamatta shale was, of course, derived from older and probably gold-bearing rocks hence it was not unreasonable to expect to find gold in them."
+The sandstone is the basis of the nutrient-poor soils found in Sydney that developed over millennia and 'came to nurture a brilliant and immensely diverse array of plants'.
+It is, for example, the "heartland of those most characteristic of Australian trees, the eucalypts".
+As plants cannot afford to lose leaves to herbivores when nutrients are scarce so they defend their foliage with toxins.
+In eucalypts, these toxins give the bush its distinctive smell.